Daniel Brown – Lead Counsel

 He is also a member of the Law Society of Ontario, The Advocates Society, The Toronto Lawyers Association, the Ontario Bar Association and sits as a Case Review Committee member for Innocence Canada.

-Daniel acts as a mentor in Ryerson University’s Law Practice Program and has been a frequent guest lecturer at Queen’s University Law School, University of Toronto Law School and York University’s Osgoode Hall Law School.
+Daniel is an Adjunct Professor at Queen’s University, Faculty of Law, where he teaches Advanced Criminal Law.
+He acts as a mentor in Ryerson University’s Law Practice Program and has been a frequent guest lecturer at Queen’s University Law School, University of Toronto Law School and York University’s Osgoode Hall Law School.

 Daniel has frequently testified as an expert witness on criminal justice policy before the Canadian House of Commons and the Senate.
 He has also presented at legal conferences hosted by the Crown and defence bar, the Law Society of Ontario, Criminal Lawyers Association, Ontario Bar Association, and The Advocates Society, on topics ranging from developments in criminal law procedure and forensic science to gang culture.